The Florida-Friendly Landscaping™ Program

 FFL, headed by Esen Momol, Ph.D., is composed of three programs:

 - The Green Industry Best Management Practices (GI-BMP) program

-For the Information Office of the Center for Landscape Conservation and Ecology, contact:
+- Contact the Information Office of the Center for Landscape Conservation and Ecology, contact:

 Emily Eubanks, Educational Media & Communications Coordinator